Adult Education Instructor

 Step 1: Earn a Bachelor's Degree

 Completing a bachelor's degree program is required to be an adult education instructor.
 Grades may factor into some state licensing processes, so committing to coursework is crucial to success.
 Additionally, courses that develop a student's understanding of educational theory and philosophy may be helpful, as positions often require teachers to be up-to-date on adult instructional models.

 Step 2: Gain Experience

 Not all adult education instructors are paid professionals; instead, many volunteer their time.
 For this reason, individuals can gain experience by volunteering in unpaid positions.
-The three areas of expertise, as determined by the federal government, are adult basic education (ABE), adult secondary education (ASE), and English literacy instruction (ESL or EFL).
-Community-based organizations may be funded locally, through their states, or with grants that are paid indirectly by the federal government.
+The three areas of expertise where you can often find volunteer positions, are adult basic education (ABE), adult secondary education (ASE), and English literacy instruction (ESL or EFL).

 Step 3: State Licensing

-Especially for government-run, government-funded programs or public school-associated programs that may be subject to government oversight, adult education teachers may be required to obtain state licensing.
+Adult education teachers may be required to obtain state licensing, especially for government-run, government-funded programs or public school-associated programs that may be subject to government oversight.
 This process involves certification, and may have such requirements as a bachelor's degree with a minimum grade point average.

 Requirements vary between states, and licensing is not a requirement in all states, so teachers should look to their local government education departments for guidance.
 In some cases, adult education licenses are not the same as those for public school teachers.
 In other states, normal state licensing requirements for teachers are applied and include a bachelor's degree and completion of a teacher training program.

 Step 4: Find Work as a Teacher